-Welcome to the web site of the Department of Sociology at Cornell University.
-The department, a unit of the College of Arts and Sciences, is a vibrant intellectual community of approximately 15 faculty, 50 graduate students, and more than 100 undergraduate majors who share an interest in understanding the social world.
+The Department of Sociology, which is part of the College of Arts and Sciences, is a vibrant intellectual community of faculty, graduate students, and undergraduate majors who share an interest in understanding the social world.
 The “about” page describes the substantive areas and methodological approaches within sociology where Cornell excels.